 White spruce produce a variable number of cones each year, and at irregular intervals very large crops are produced in 'mast years'.
 We have been counting cones on spruce in the Kluane area since 1986, and Figure 2 shows the variation in cone counts over the CEMP sampling sites since 2005.
 The 2005 cone crop was moderate, but the 2006 cone crop was nearly a complete failure at Kluane, Mayo, Watson Lake, and Whitehorse.
-If years of high cone production are driven by weather variables, we should soon be able to correlate our weather data with
+If years of high cone production are driven by weather variables, we should soon be able to correlate our weather data with these cone production events.
+There is a suggestion of a 5-year cycle in cone crops in the Kluane area, but this cyclic interval is so variable it does not allow for prediction of when the next large cone crop should be expected.
+We have data on cone crops at Kluane Lake since 1987 but attempts to predict cone crops statistically from summer temperature and rainfall of the previous 2 years have not been very successful.
+There is some suggestion of a correlation with rainfall in the summer two years before the crop, but the correlation is not strong.

-What is surprising about Figure 2 is that all the 4 regional counts show the same pattern of high and low years.
+What is surprising about Figure 2 is that all the 4 regional counts show the same pattern of high and low years, and there was a very low crop in summer 2009 at all sites.
 Further data are required to quantify this regional synchrony in cone crops.
 Cone counts are highly variable, as Figure 2 shows and different sites within a region can be quite variable.
 Some of this variability will be reduced when we can achieve larger sample sizes.
 We recommend counting cones on about 100 trees at each site, but some sites have fewer samples in some years.
 Because of this variability in cone production, it will take a series of poor years for us to conclude that cone production is failing.
 Red squirrels and seed-eating birds might provide a more responsive index of detrimental cone crop changes.